EtheaDev/StyledComponents/README.md

 ---

-## Installation of Packages for Delphi (from XE6 to 11) ##
+## Installation of Packages for Delphi (from XE6 to Delphi 12) ##

-Open the package group Vcl.StyledComponents.groupproj from the correct folder of your Delphi version (eg. \StyledComponents\Packages\D11), then build the run-time package: StyledComponentsDXX and install the design-time package: dclStyledComponentsDXX.
+Open the package group Vcl.StyledComponents.groupproj from the correct folder of your Delphi version (eg. \StyledComponents\Packages\D12), then build the run-time package: StyledComponentsDXX and install the design-time package: dclStyledComponentsDXX.
 Add the "StyledComponents\source" path to use the components in your application.

 *if you need package for other Delphi version not included (newer than XE6) please add a new [Issue](https://github.com/EtheaDev/StyledComponents/issues)*